 - Jimmi Hendrix Pack – Collection of historic Fender Amps

 - Official Ampeg bass pack – Ampeg amp and bass cabs

 This version offers the most and valuable presets that will satisfy the metal players with a line of amps from Mesa Boogie, ENGL, Soldano, Orange, etc.

-Best Option For: investing in an ‘all in one’ amp sim for taking care of your metal recording needs.
+AmpliTube 4 is an ‘all in one’ amp sim for taking care of your metal recording needs.
 You will have to invest a fair bit for all the additional metal content through the IK Custom Shop or the ‘Max’ version.
 However, Amplitube 4 focuses on authenticity, aesthetics, and sonic realism ideal for metal tone purists.
 Hence why it is regarded as one of the best amp simulators money can buy.